bazel-contrib/rules_fuzzing/docs/cc-fuzzing-rules.md

 * `<name>_corpus_zip`: Generates a zip archive of the corpus directory.
 * `<name>_dict`: Validates the set of dictionary files provided and emits the result to a `<name>.dict` file.
+* `<name>_raw`: The raw, uninstrumented fuzz test executable.
+This should be rarely needed and may be useful when debugging instrumentation-related build failures or misbehavior.

 > TODO: Document here the command line interface of the `<name>_run` targets.